Solar Energy Transportation

 Solar in the Community

-Can solar power be used for transportation?
+Can solar energy be used for transportation?

 1. A solar-powered yacht